andrewevag/ggec/README.md

 `---------------------------------------~___~--------------------------------------''
 ```

+Should run on Linux on any target supported by LLVM-10.
+Run make test to see that everything is running as it should be.

 # Build & Install
-Read Documentation.md or for just building run
+Read **Documentation.pdf/md** or for just building run
 ```
 make help
 ```